sheodox/projectlaunch.nvim/README.md

 ### Goals

 Eventually I want this to...
-* be able to read `package.json` scripts (or other language/ecosystem specific command lists) and offer those as options to run.
 * look for your project root.
 Right now it assumes `cwd` is the root of your project.